gbevin/midi-pitchbend-tuning/README.md

 This will generate .csv files in your current directory.

-Make sure you have Java JRE installed with at least version 17.
+Make sure you have at least Java JDK 17 installed.

 Execute with: